m-123132/maureento8888/README.md

 #### Frontend Dev & UX Designer 👩🏻‍💻

 Hi there!
-I'm a [graduate student](https://kpe.utoronto.ca/academics-researchfuture-students/master-professional-kinesiology) from the [University of Toronto](https://www.utoronto.ca) in the day ☀️, and by night 🌃, I'm a frontend developer and UX designer.
-My tech interests are in patient care, public health, and equity (in all its forms).
+I'm a graduate student by  day ☀️, and a UX designer by night 🌃.
+My tech interests are in **patient care, public health, and equity**.

 All my repos are opensource, so feel free to check them out!
-Many of my projects have been made at different times and milestones of my career, so there may be issues or things that fall apart.
+Many of my projects have been made at different times and milestones of my coding journey, so there may be issues or things that fall apart.
 I do check in when I have time to update them.

 In my free time, I enjoy reading, staying active, listening to music, and tunneling down an interest rabbit hole.